Si1314/AST2XML/README.md

 ###Calls

 Functions behave like expresions.
-Takes into account the name of the function, the type and the arguments required.
+Contains: the name of the function, the type and the arguments required.

         a = foo(b,c);
 ---